FarouqII/landing-page/README.md

 ## Lessons Learned
 - Improved my understanding of Flexbox for layout design
 - Gained experience using CSS transitions for smooth animations
-- Practiced creating a responsive page without external frameworks
 - Strengthened my CSS skills in alignment, spacing, and positioning

 ## Usage